hueabrw/on-the-block/README.md

   - Everyone works on their own branch
   - Once code is completed push to Development
+  - Always pull from Development branch and merge changes before you push your code back to Development
   - Once Development has reached a milestone make a pull request to Release
   - Release is reviewed by entire team we push to Production
   - For communications we will use a Discord server